bitovi/academy/src/ngrx/9-create-redirect-effects/create-redirect-effects.md

 The `LoginService.login()` method will throw an error if any of these cases are not met:

-1. `password` must be at least 6 characters
+1. `password` must be at least 6 characters.

-2. `username` must be at least 3 characters
+2. `username` must be at least 3 characters.

-3. `username` must be alphanumeric including hyphens or underscores
+3. `username` must be alphanumeric including hyphens or underscores.

 _When one of these requirements aren't met, an error is thrown and an error is logged in the console in red text._

 > **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-redirect-effects).
 You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-api-effects...create-redirect-effects) on GitHub.